Sagara Kariyawasam

 Sagara Kariyawasam (born 13 November 1967) is a Sri Lankan lawyer, politician, and Member of Parliament (MP).

 Kariyawasam was born on 13 November 1967.
 He is the son of Albert Kariyawasum, who was a renowned politician from Southern province.
 He is the general-secretary of the Sri Lanka Podujana Peramuna political party.
 Following the 2020 Sri Lankan parliamentary election, he was appointed to the Parliament of Sri Lanka as a National List MP representing the Sri Lanka People's Freedom Alliance.

+Controversy

+On 10 August 2026, Kariyawasam was arrested by the Central Criminal Investigation Bureau (CCIB) of Sri Lanka Police over remarks he allegedly made against Inspector General of Police Priyantha Weerasooriya on 3 August.
+He was subsequently released on bail by the Kaduwela Magistrate's Court.